 - Using a pepper grinder, grind 2-3 cracks of fresh pepper (per pizza) into the saucepan.

-- Stir the sauce occasionally until it starts to bubble gently and take it off the heat.
+- Optional: Cook the sauce over a low flame.
+Stir the sauce occasionally until it starts to bubble gently and take it off the heat.
 Don't let it get to the point of boiling or it will thicken and lose some of its tomato flavor and wind up tasting like spaghetti sauce.